abhay-singhchauhan/the-test-project/README.md

 ### .env file guide

-# Please make a .env file in the root directory and add follwing key and values to it.
+ Please make a .env file in the root directory and add follwing key and values to it.

 - DB_PASSWORD = "****"
 - JWT_KEY = "****"

-# Few Pointers to setup database locally
+### Few Pointers to setup database locally

 - In DB_PASSWORD please add the password of your root mySQL server, you can add any key in JWT_KEY.
 - Make sure that you've made one database with the name "abhimaan-assignment" in your root mySQL server.
-- before starting the server add '{force: true}' inside the parameter of sync function present in 83rd line of index.js file, it'll help us to copy the db table structure locally.
+- before starting the server add '{force: true}' inside the parameter of sync function present in 83rd line of index.js file, it'll help us to copy the db table structure locally, please remove this after running it once.

-### Clone the Repository
+## Clone the Repository

 1. Open a terminal or command prompt.
 2. clone the repository.